 Ralph Waldo Emerson

 For ten years (2007-2017) I taught a group of gifted students in the Coquitlam School District, in suburban Vancouver, British Columbia.
 You can check out the work they do on their site.
 I’ve also taught open online philosophy and guitar courses.

 I completed my Master’s of Education at the University of Victoria in 2016 by submitting a project called A Unit Plan of One’s Own: Digital Pedagogy for Critical Citizenship.

 In 2017 I began working as a Faculty Associate at Simon Fraser University, and sessional instructor at the University of Victoria.

-I am a suburbanite teacher working at my old high school, exploring gifted learning with younger, smarter versions of my youthful self.
-I am a former middle-distance runner, current guitar enthusiast, sometime reader, sometime writer, radio head and graduate of the University of Arkansas at Little Rock (’04).
+I am a runner, music maker, reader, writer, radio head and a graduate of the University of Arkansas at Little Rock (’04).

 Some of the things I’ve written here are:

 - Why Learning Outside Matters: A continuation of the Unplug’d topic inspired by a September spent learning in the outdoors.

 - Looking back on the Bears Thirty Person Rock Band Project: Reflections on a collaborative public learning project in the music classroom.

 - Carrying Stones: Reflections on Canada, Unplug’d, and playing the Voyageur guitar.